AIG-Livny/nrgine/README.md

 # NRgine
 NRgine is my 3d engine for training C++ skills.
 Also it provides access for any recruitment managers to check my source code quality.

+    !IMPORTANT!
+This repo is under construction right now.
+    Means it will not build and doesn't have any branches. (dev, experiment, etc...)
+Near targets to make first working version:
+- [X] Renderer
+- [X] Macro objects factory

 ## Installation
 - ### Environment setup:
     ### Ubuntu: